graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Result Coercion**

+Fields returning the type `String` expect to encounter UTF-8 string internal values.

-GraphQL servers should coerce non-string raw values to String when possible otherwise they must raise a field error.
+GraphQL servers may coerce non-string raw values to `String` when reasonable without losing information, otherwise they must raise a field error.
 Examples of this may include returning the string `"true"` for a boolean true value, or the string `"1"` for the integer `1`.

 **Input Coercion**